Moving the nation with their kind acts

 Thrice a month, Mr Sim heads to Toa Payoh and spends two hours packing the meals before delivering them.

-He made monthly deliveries in 2020, including during the two-month circuit breaker period.
+He made monthly deliveries last year, including during the two-month circuit breaker.

 He said: "The thought of stopping never crossed my mind.
 Life is short, my heart is at ease when I'm able to do something meaningful."